 The policy requires that all oral and written communication be provided in the official language of choice of the client.
 Employees directly providing these services should not normally require the use of interpretation services when providing service.
 If interpretation is required, it should be immediately available.
-Translation services will be available for forms, reports, correspondence and lengthy documents.
+Translation services will be available for forms, reports, correspondence and all documents.

 Third Party Service Providers

-Third Party Service Providers refers to services provided through public-private partnership initiatives, or service contracts involving a third party service provider in the provision of government services.
+Third Party service providers refers to services provided through public-private partnership initiatives, or service contracts involving a third-party service provider in the provision of government services.

 Where the initiative will result in government services being delivered to the public or to public service employees by a service provider external to government, the contract must include a compliance clause spelling out the parties’ responsibilities and obligations under the Language of Service Policy to deliver service in both official languages.
-This extends to the third party service provider the service requirements for government institutions as per the Official Languages Act.
-This does not mean that all individual third party service providers must have bilingual service capacity.
-It does mean that the responsible government institution must ensure that the service is available to clients in the official language they chose.
+This extends to the third-party service provider the service requirements for government institutions as per the Official Languages Act.
+This does not mean that all individual third-party service providers must have bilingual service capacity.
+It does mean that the responsible government institution must ensure that the service is available to clients in the official language they choose.
 The service can be provided by either one service provider that has the bilingual capacity or from a number of service providers who function in one official language or the other.

-Services provided on behalf of a third party by a government department or agency
+Services provided on behalf of a third-party by a government department or agency

-Services provided on behalf of a third party by a government department or agency refers to services provided through partnership initiatives and service contracts involving a government department or agency providing a service or services on behalf of a third party. (i.e. SNB who provides services on behalf of Municipalities and others.)
+Services provided on behalf of a third party by a government department or agency refers to services provided through partnership initiatives and service contracts involving a government department or agency providing a service or services on behalf of a third party. (i.e. SNB who provides services on behalf of municipalities and others.)

 Where the initiative will result in services being delivered by a government department or agency on behalf of a third party, the contract must include a compliance clause, when appropriate, spelling out the parties’ responsibilities and obligations under the Official Languages Act.
 This policy will not impose additional service requirements or obligations to a third party above those applicable to them as a result of the Official Languages Act.

-Public Purchasing refers to two types of purchases:
+Public purchasing refers to two types of purchases:

 - Products and services where linguistic considerations do not directly affect the product or its nature, e.g., paper, pencils, tools.